Albert Huggins: New Orleans Saints

 On May 6, 2021, Huggins signed with the New Orleans Saints.
-He was waived on August 31, 2021 and re-signed to the practice squad.
+He was waived on August 31, 2021, and re-signed to the practice squad.
 Huggins was signed to the active roster on September 11, 2021.
 He was waived on October 25 and re-signed to the practice squad.
 He was promoted to the active roster on December 2.

 On August 30, 2022, Huggins was placed on injured reserve.
+He spent the entire 2022 season on the IR with an undisclosed injury he suffered during the Saints’ final preseason game.
+He did not receive a qualifying offer from the Saints following the season and became a free agent on March 15, 2023.

+Atlanta Falcons

+On June 16, 2023, Huggins signed with the Atlanta Falcons.
+He played in 13 games with five starts, recording 22 tackles as a rotational defensive tackle.

+Dallas Cowboys

+On August 6, 2024, Huggins signed with the Dallas Cowboys.
+He was waived on August 26.

+St. Louis Battlehawks

+On March 3, 2025, Huggins signed with the St. Louis Battlehawks of the United Football League (UFL).He was released on March 20, 2025.